pjpscriv/colenso-project/README.md

 ## Requirements
 Requires the `node` and `npm` packages.

-Also requires the [BaseX](http://basex.org/products/download/all-downloads/) XML database which should be downloaded [here](http://files.basex.org/releases/8.4.1/BaseX841.zip) and extracted to a folder named `basex` in the same directory you clone the repository to.
+Also requires the [BaseX](http://basex.org/products/download/all-downloads/) XML database which should be downloaded [here](http://files.basex.org/releases/8.4.1/BaseX841.zip) and extracted to a folder named `basex` in the parent directory.

 ## Installation
 First create a parent directory.